0xaptosj/aptos-full-stack-template/indexer/README.md

 You can learn more about cloud run on their [docs](https://cloud.google.com/run/docs/quickstarts/deploy-container).

 **NOTE**: Always allocate CPU so it always runs instead of only run when there is traffic.
 Min and max instances should be 1.

-## Re-indexing

-**WARNING**: Do not ever try to backfill the data, logic like point calculation is incremental, if you backfill like processing same event twice, you will get wrong point data.
-So please always revert all migrations and re-index from the first tx your contract deployed.